Philip Francis, Prince of Leyen: Career

 On the establishment of the Confederation of the Rhine on 12 July 1806, the County of Hohengeroldseck was raised to a Principality, and Philipp Franz became Fürst von der Leyen und zu Hohengeroldseck.

 The Confederation was dissolved in 1813 and from 30 May 1814 the Principality of Leyen was under Allied administration.
-By the Congress of Vienna, it was given to Austria, but was sold to the Grand Duchy of Baden in 1819.
+By the Congress of Vienna, it was mediatized to Austria, but was sold to the Grand Duchy of Baden in 1819.
 Philipp Franz kept the title of Fürst (Prince), though now without a Principality.

 Personal life

-On 15 May 1788 at Pommersfelden, Philipp Franz was married to Sophia Therese Walpurgis (Mainz, 15 August 1772 – Paris, 4 July 1810), daughter of Count Hugo Damian of Schönborn-Buchheim.
+On 15 May 1788 at Pommersfelden, Philipp Franz was married to Countess Sophia Therese Walpurgis von Schönborn-Wiesentheid (Mainz, 15 August 1772 – Paris, 4 July 1810), the daughter of Count Hugo Damian Erwein von Schönborn-Wiesentheid.
 Together, they had two children: